hanwenzhang123/hanwenzhang123/README.md

 -->
 - 🔭 I’m currently working on ...
 Software Development
 - 🌱 I’m currently learning ...
 JavaScript, React.js, Redux.js, Node.js, Express.js, Mongoose, Java, Python
 - 👯 I’m looking to collaborate on ...
-Projects
+Projects and feedbacks
 - 🤔 I’m looking for help with ...
-Opportunities
+Opportunities to grow and shine
 - 💬 Ask me about ...
-Anything
+I am open to anything
 - 📫 How to reach me: ... hz2070@nyu.edu
 - 😄 Pronouns: ...
 She/Her/Hers
 - ⚡ Fun fact: ...
-I was a Licensed Master Social Worker, then changed career becoming a Software Engineer.
+I was a Licensed Master Social Worker, then changed career to become a Software Engineer, and very happy about the decision!

 👩🏻‍WHO AM I?